KxSystems/docs/docs/ml/toolkit/utilities/utils.md

 # <i class="fa fa-share-alt"></i> .ml.util namespace

 The `.ml.util` namespace contains functions used in the manipulation and transformation of data.
-These functions are less fundamental those contained in the `.ml` root namespace and as such are maintained here in a separate namespace.
+These functions are less commonly used and more use case specific than those contained in the `.ml` root namespace and as such are maintained here in a separate namespace.

 <i class="fab fa-github"></i>
 [KxSystems/ml/util/](https://github.com/kxsystems/ml/tree/master/util)